British Rail Class 93: Rationale

 Founded in 2015, Rail Operations Group (ROG) quickly took an interest in bi-mode propulsion technology as well as high-speed freight operations.
 The company observed that rival operators made heavy use of the Class 66, a locomotive introduced in the mid-1990s, and that this would be the base line to innovate against in the locomotive-hauled freight market.
 ROG opted to work in conjunction with locomotive manufacturer Stadler Rail to develop a tri-mode high powered locomotive concept, which has since been assigned the designation of Class 93.
 The concept was first proposed during 2018.

 Development history

 In January 2021, ROG confirmed its order of 30 Class 93 locomotives, with the first ten deliveries scheduled for 2023.
 Grand Union has proposed using Class 93s on its London Euston to Stirling services, but this was later scrapped in September 2024 after FirstGroup bought out the Grand Union franchise.

 During mid-2022, production of the fleet had commenced at Stadler's plant in Valencia.
 On 1 July 2023, the first Class 93 was officially delivered to ROG; testing of the type was underway to support its future introduction to service.

 By February 2024, ten units had been built, but the order for 20 more units was uncertain.

+The locomotives had entered service on the 9th October 2025.